life-itself/tao/narrative/README.md

-# The Narrative of Life Itself
+# Narrative

+A stand for life itself

+Ordinary people choosing an extra-ordinary path

 ## Our ambition

 A world that is wise, well and awake.

 ## Why we are here

 Being changes everything.
 Spearhead a waking up, growing up, cleaning up culture.
 Make politics cool again to address collective challenges.
 These are key steps to a wiser, weller world for all beings.

 ## What and How

 We build a better, wiser future, now, through culture.

 We do this via spaces, a culture and a community – by pioneering our own and by allying with others to transform wider society.

 ## What makes us different?